fbpx

 GVT will allow you to build muscle and get stronger, but focusing on too few exercises and only doing sets of 10 reps can lead to boredom and possibly contribute to overuse injuries.

-Further, resting too little between sets (90 seconds) can impair your performance and force you to grind repetitions to reach your goals on each set.
+Further, resting too little between sets (typically 60-90 seconds) can impair your performance and force you to grind repetitions to reach your goals on each set.
+On that note, Hevy allows you to track your rest times without a stopwatch.
+Simply set a rest period for each exercise in your workout, and the automatic timer will trigger when you mark a set as complete.

 German Volume Training prescribes 10 sets of 10 reps on compound exercises, and each workout includes four movements paired in two supersets.
 You must train three times every five days, which gives you two days to recover.